ADHD Coaching: A Complete Guide to Avoiding Bad Eggs

 Lived-experience Coaching

 We believe that lived experience based ADHD coaching offers an invaluable perspective, as they have personally navigated the obstacles and challenges of ADHD and are capable of emphasising deeply, offering insights and solutions grounded in real-world understanding and experience.
-Personally, as I write this, I have been through countless coaches and sadly to say, none of them fit the bill for me except for one that had a background is psychology, had personal lived experience of all of my challenges as well as accreditations to back up her skillset.
+Personally, as I write this, I have been through countless coaches and sadly to say, none of them fit the bill for me except for one that had a background is psychology, had personal lived experience of all of my challenges as well as certifications to back up her skillset.

-Combine Lived-experience with Accreditations
+Combine Lived-experience with Certifications

 The combination of formal certification and personal experience equips coaches with a comprehensive toolkit to effectively address the unique challenges faced by neurodiverse individuals with ADHD, ADD in a world that is design for neurotypical people.
 Choosing the right ADHD coach can significantly impact your journey towards managing your unique set of challenges effectively.